 - Learn in some depth the use of at least one programming language, such as Objective-C, Python, Java or C#

-- Use at least two popular development frameworks that bring architectural patterns and best practices to a language implementation, such as Cocoa Touch, Android, Django or ASP.NET MVC or suchlike
+- Use at least two popular development frameworks that bring architectural patterns and best practices to language implementation, such as Cocoa Touch, Android, Django or ASP.NET MVC or suchlike

 - Gain a thorough experience in a collaborative software development environment, configured for source control, dependency management and continuous integration